-How to Manage Temperature-Sensitive Teeth
+How to Manage Teeth Sensitive to Hot Temperatures

 Here are a few tips on how to manage your sensitive teeth to hot foods and drinks.